Kanaskat-Palmer State Park

 Kanaskat-Palmer State Park is a 320 acre Washington state park on the Green River in King County.
 The park has 2 mi of river shoreline and offers picnicking, camping, 3 mi of trails for hiking and biking, expert-level rafting and kayaking in the Green River Gorge, fishing, swimming, birdwatching, wildlife viewing, and horseshoes.

+The area has been used for mining in the past, and surrounding areas are still used in mining operations.
+Nearby is Flaming Geyser, which gets its name from methane gas and a coal seam.